 NBC News, January 26, 2019

 This article highlights grantee Kidango’s work to train educators on early childhood mental health, in order to help decrease behavioral issues among infants and toddlers.
-Kidango is supported by the Foundation’s Local and Emerging Opportunities program.
+Kidango is supported by the Foundation’s Community and Opportunity program.

 Gift to TMW Center for Early Learning + Public Health will boost efforts to improve outcomes in children